Ander Barrenetxea (footballer): International career

+Youth

-Barrenetxea was called up for the Spain Under-16 team in 2016 and 2017, and appeared for the Under-18s in November 2018.
+Barrenetxea was called up for the Spain Under-16 team in 2016 and 2017, and appeared for the Under-18 in November 2018.
 He also featured for the regional Basque Country in the same age groups.

-He was selected for the 20-man Spain squad for the 2019 UEFA European Under-19 Championship, and came on as an 80th-minute substitute as Spain beat Portugal 2–0 in the final to be crowned winners of the competition.
+Barrenetxea was selected for the 20-man Spain squad for the 2019 UEFA European Under-19 Championship, and came on as an 80th-minute substitute as Spain beat Portugal 2–0 in the final to be crowned winners of the competition.

-Barrenetxea received call-ups to Under-21 side for the 2023 UEFA European Under-21 Championship and was taking part in the tournament as Spain awarded as runner-ups after England defeated Spain by 1-0 in the final.
+Barrenetxea received call-up to Under-21 team for the 2023 UEFA European Under-21 Championship, and was taking part in the tournament as Spain awarded as runner-ups after England defeated Spain by 1–0 in the final.

+Senior

+On 31 March 2026, Barrenetxea made his senior debut for Spain in a goalless friendly draw against Egypt.